2025 Medicaid Modernization in New York State: Medicaid Eligibility and Client Management System (MECM)

 MECM Assistors

 “MECM Assistors” are individuals who have been trained to help people apply for Medicaid and MSP on MECM.
 Staff at three organizations were chosen to be the initial MECM Assistors: Healthy Capital District Initiative, Public Health Solutions, and Community Services Society.
 Each of these organizations is already designated as a Facilitated Enroller for the Aged, Blind, Disabled (“FE-ABD”), meaning they already help individuals enroll into non-MAGI Medicaid across New York State.
-Staff at additional FE-ABD organizations will become MECM Assistors over time.
+Staff at additional FE-ABD organizations, as well as other organizations, will become MECM Assistors over time.

 Current MECM Assistors can be found by going to the NYSOH Find Local Help page, under “Types of Assistance” unchecking “Families and Individuals under 65” and instead checking “Individuals 65 or older, or those who are blind or disabled,” and then clicking “Show Results.”